 The Doctor frowned.
 “This is not good.” he said.

 “Really not good.”
 Beth added.

 Everyone else looked concerned, too.
-Especially the Captain and his first officer.
+The Captain and his first officer both shake their heads.

 “From the information we have, it appears the Olmeri have not yet assayed the belt.
 They don’t know what’s there.
 They are just poking around.
 That there are lots of asteroids to poke at is a good thing for us.” she continued.

-“The bigger problem, and why we’re here, Doctor,” she said, smiling a little, “is that the Kal’en planets have no defenses against the Olmeri.
-The Kora might even be inclined to try to negotiate.
+“The bigger problem, and why we’re here, Doctor,” she said, smiling a little, “is that the Ka’len planets have no defenses against the Olmeri.
+Their people, the Kora, might even be inclined to try to negotiate.
 They don’t know the Olmeri.
 Worse, if the Olmeri are able to establish themselves in the Orion Arm, they will become an even bigger problem for the Central Alliance.
 We’d rather they by-pass us entirely.”

 “So, we’re going to do two things.
-First, get the Kal’en Council to sign a treaty with the Alliance.
-Second, we want the Olmeri to believe that the asteroid belt is not worth their time, that even if they read some minerals, there’s not enough of anything to bother about it, and that whatever they might find isn’t worth the trouble.
+First, get the Ka’len Council to sign a treaty with the Alliance.
+Second, we want the Olmeri to believe that the asteroid belt is not worth their time, that even if they read some minerals, there’s not enough of anything useful to bother about; that whatever they might find isn’t worth the trouble.
 So we’re going to seed it with other minerals to confuse their sensors.”

 “You want to win without fighting as the old Earth philosopher Sun Zi would say.”
 Kell said.